TracyYXChen/eloquentJS/simpleMario/README.md

 # simple Mario

-##Overview
+## Overview

-The game is like a simplified version of superMario.
+The game is called DarkBlue, but like a simplified version of superMario.

 Users control the **black** player square to walk on the **white** ground to collect **golden** coins while evading **red** lava.
 Note there are two types of lava, one is a pool trapped by walls, while the other is dripping.